syedfa/apptentive-documentation/using_apptentive/surveys.md

 ## Using a Survey with the Ratings Prompt

 Starting with version 1.5.0 of the Apptentive SDKs, you can use a Survey to collect structured feedback from your customers following the initial "Do you love..."
 Ratings prompt.
-This replaces the Feedback form that is shown by default.
+This replaces the Feedback Form that is shown by default.

 To use a Survey with the Ratings Prompt, you should first create the Survey as described above.
 Note that when using a Survey with the Ratings Prompt, any lifecycle or targeting options you specify will not be applied.

 Once the Survey has been published, you can include it in the Ratings Prompt.
 These settings are also available under the Interactions section of the [Apptentive dashboard](https://be.apptentive.com/).
 To use the Survey, under the "The Prompt" section, change the target of the "No" button on the initial prompt to "taken to a Survey...".
 You can then select the Survey you just created.

-If you have customers using a version of the Apptentive SDK prior to 1.5.0, they will continue to see the Feedback form instead of the Survey.
+If you have customers using a version of the Apptentive SDK prior to 1.5.0, they will continue to see the Feedback Form instead of the Survey.